Stanley Kirkby: Recordings

-He used the following pseudonyms for HMV: Charles Holland, Walter Miller, Murray Johnson, Fred Cooper, George Dent, Rupert Hazell, Gerald Orme, Jim Donovan, Frank Williams, George Daly, George Claff, Sam Ireland, Frank Ashton and Mike Magee; he was the Walker in "Cobbett & Walker" (with Ernest Pike).
+He used the following pseudonyms for His Master's Voice: Charles Holland (often abbreviated Chas.
+Holland), Walter Miller, Murray Johnson, Fred Cooper, George Dent, Rupert Hazell, Gerald Orme, Jim Donovan, Frank Williams, George Daly, George Claff, Sam Ireland, Frank Ashton and Mike Magee; he was the Walker in "Cobbett & Walker" (with Ernest Pike).
 He is known to have used the following pseudonyms for Edison Bell: Frank Miller, Walter Miller and Frank Emerson.
 He also used the pseudonyms Stanley Barnes (Scala), F. Elliot (Scala), Keith James (Edison Bell Radio) and Charles Lester (Polyphon).

-Kirkby recorded well over 200 tracks for the "Gramophone & Typewriter Company" (G&T) and its associated labels: HMV, Zonophone and Victor.
+Kirkby recorded well over 200 tracks for the "Gramophone & Typewriter Company" (G&T) and its associated labels: His Master's Voice, Zonophone and Victor.
 Much of his recorded output from about 1912 was for Edison Bell (Winner, Velvet Face and Radio labels), and it is this label with which he became particularly, but not exclusively associated.
 He recorded Clarion cylinders from about 1907, 4-minute Edison cylinders from 1911 and Pathé etched-label discs from 1913.
 His recordings were also released on the following record labels: Beka, Beta, Coliseum, Columbia, Empire, Favorite, John Bull, Jumbo, Lyceum, Regal and Scala.
 Over forty of his records were included in the 1912 Ariel Grand record catalogue.